proneetsharma/Localization/ROS_EKF.md

 $ roslaunch odom_to_trajectory create_trajectory.launch
 ```

-### TurtleBot Teleop Package
+### 4. TurtleBot Teleop Package
-It will let you drive the turtleBot with keyboard command
+It will let you drive the turtleBot with keyboard command.
-The turtleBot node has no subscriber, it only publishes control commands
+The turtleBot node has no subscriber, it only publishes control commands.

 #### Clone package
 ```sh